no-confidence-man/Cosmic_Explorer/README.md

 - shapely
 - pyproj

-Here is how to install them in your Jupyter terminal.
+Paste the following codeblock in your Anaconda terminal to install them.
 ```
 pip install arcgis arcgis-mapping geopandas shapely pyproj
 ```